Need Help with Misclassified Contractors?

 It is important to note that, in addition to the above Internal Revenue Service concerns, the Commonwealth of Virginia has recently passed two pieces of legislation.
 The first makes it a crime to misclassify employees in order to avoid the payment of withholding taxes.
 The second permits the Commonwealth to revoke a company’s right to do business in the Commonwealth if it is found to have misclassified its employees as independent contractors.

-If any questions or concerned regarding the eligibility of a contractor becoming an employee, please refer feel free to contact the business attorneys at Hale Ball.
+If any questions or concerns regarding the eligibility of a contractor becoming an employee, please refer feel free to contact the business attorneys at Hale Ball.

 Since 1980 the AV-rated law firm of Hale Ball has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.